Knit hat for Make-along doll

 Next I’m going to try onion skins and then madder root.
 If you have any other suggestions I’d love to hear them.
 Or a good book on the subject?

 Kit, Chloe and Louise are refreshed and ready to go for 2020.
 I made this pattern back in 2008 and I’ve always loved these spunky girls.
 They were originally offered as a printed pattern booklet and I had a bio questionnaire listed for each of them on the cover.
 My favorite question was what WB heroine do you most relate with, Louise’s was Rory Gilmore, Chloe’s Veronica Mars and Kit’s was Buffy! 😂They were aged 9-10 and were sort of my spin on a current day, handmade American Girl type doll.
-The Make-Along dolls fit better in that spot now so for the update I’ve reimagined Kit, Chloe and Louise as younger girls, 5-6 and made them a new wardrobe of super cute little girls fashions.
-They are a little more squishy and huggable and have more of a waldorf baby doll vibe going.
+The Make-Along dolls fit better in that spot now so for the redesign I’ve reimagined Kit, Chloe and Louise as younger girls, 5-6 and made them a new wardrobe of super cute little girls fashions.
+The have a new body shape that is a little more squishy and huggable and have more of a waldorf baby doll vibe going.

 I hope you like them.
 I’m crying inside a little that Phoebe is nearly a teen and I can’t tuck them in under the blankets with her, but I’m so happy to be sending these cuties out into the world.
 I just love the new outfits.
 Again, crying a little when I see cute little girl clothes that I have no reason to buy so I channeled that into these new additions.
 I think my favorite is the playsuit.